eead-csic-compbio/metagenome_Pfam_score/README.md

 # Scoring your data: Train your own classifier.
 Advanced Mode

-For more advanced uses a [manual](manual.v1.pdf) is provided.
-The required input data are:
+For more advanced users  a [manual](https://eead-csic-compbio.github.io/metagenome_Pfam_score/manual.v1.pdf) is provided.
+The required inpuft data are:

 1. FASTA file with peptides sequences of proteins involved in the cycle/pathway of interest.
 2. List of RefSeq accesions of (curated) genomes known to be involved in the cycle/pathway of interest.